Wiredcraft/test-frontend/README.md

 ## Technology selection

-1. `react` and `react-router` is necessary.
+1. `react` is necessary.
 2. Use `fetch` to request the server, low version browsers(IE11, Chrome45) need to import polyfills, such as `isomorphic-fetch`.
 3. Instead of `redux`, `mobx` as mentioned in task, I prefer `unstated-next` use context-based state management.
+I think it will make me less boilerplate code
 4. Use `vite` as ESM based dev server, I choose to hug esmodule to get a better development experience.
-5. At the beginning I put the json of the images on the cdn, but later I found out that the back-end is needed for infinite scrolling, so I wrote a simple service based on `node.js`.
+5. At the beginning I put the json of the images on the cdn, but later I found out that the back-end is needed for infinite scrolling, so I wrote a simple service based on `node.js`([server.js](./server.js)).

 ## To be optimized